Anxiety is tough. Many of us are feeling more anxious than ever.

-You may not have given much thought to those two important questions and that’s okay.
-Talking to a skilled clinician about anxiety can happen in the comfort of your own home using online telehealth therapy sessions or in my Clifton, NJ counseling practice.
+Talking to a skilled clinician about anxiety can happen in the comfort of your own home using online telehealth therapy sessions or in person at my Clifton, NJ counseling practice.
 Anxiety is common and can be quite painful so you may feel a sense of desperation or urgency about getting help, as well as some fears at the same time.

 It’s useful to establish that anxiety and anxiety disorders are actually two different things.
 Just because you feel anxious some of the time does not necessarily mean you need treatment.
 Anxiety is something we all feel some of the time, and mental health treatment is really only indicated when a person experiences too much or too little conscious anxiety (anxiety you are aware of), or when anxiety is causing negative consequences.
 For example, feelings of anxiety may hold you back from things you want to do, stop you from taking healthy risks, and make it hard to realistically appraise safety and danger in different situations so you can act accordingly.